Yashwant Sonawane: Investigation

 On 26 January 2011, seven persons were arrested for burning to death Yashwant Sonawane and appeared before a local court at Manmad.
 They were remanded to police custody for two weeks until 8 February.

-State Chief Minister Prithviraj Chavan ordered an inquiry into the incident.
-He said, "the government will not tolerate attacks on the officials and strict action will be taken against those responsible for burning Sonawane."
+State Chief Minister Prithviraj Chavan ordered an inquiry into the incident, stating, "The government would not tolerate attacks on the officials and strict action would be taken against those responsible for burning Sonawane.
+I have ordered an inquiry in the matter."

 On 27 January 2011, two days after Sonawane was burnt alive, authorities in Maharashtra carried out raids at nearly 200 places, arresting around 180 people in an attempt to crack down on the oil adulteration mafia.

 Oil Minister S. Jaipal Reddy told a news conference in New Delhi on 28 January 2011: "We learnt with shock about the heinous killing of Additional Collector Yashwant Sonawane....
 He died a martyr to the cause of anti-adulteration drive."
 Reddy also said that an improved chemical marker will be doped in kerosene to make its mixing with diesel near impossible.

 Meanwhile, Popat Shinde the prime accused, died of a cardiac arrest caused due to sepsis on 31 January 2011 at JJ Hospital in the city.
 Shinde, who was being treated for burn injuries, died in the afternoon, but no one came forward to claim his body.

 A twist in the story came when the CBI started investigations.
 It was revealed that Yashwant Sonawane was in fact already being investigated on charges of accepting bribes and corruption.
 The CBI report also indicated that both Sonawane and Shinde had a long-standing mutually beneficial relationship.
 Things turned sour when Sonawane's demands for bribes increased.